Changeover Configuration & Standards

 When you want to tighten it

-You've identified the mould swap as the bottleneck.
-You want to bring it from 18 minutes to 10.
+Mould swap is the bottleneck.
+You want 18 minutes → 10.

-New operator on Shift B. Line 2.
+New operator.
+Shift B. Line 2.
 First time on this changeover.

 Changeover matrix